harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 * Assuming pre-cycle blood work did not show that you have borderline out-of-range high E₂ to begin with.

-* You would *typically* start to experience sides somewhere after your third injection.
+* You would *typically* start to experience high estrogenic sides somewhere after your third injection.

 **Example**:

 If you're injecting on Mondays and Thursdays:

-* You do your first injection on Monday
+* You do your first AAS injection on Monday

-* You would start your AI only if showing unambiguous sides on or after the following Monday's injection
+* You would start your AI *only if showing unambiguous sides* on or after the following Monday's injection

 ###**Dosing Disclaimer**

+⚠️ ***Do not take AI preemptively***.

 We are all different.
-You may exhibit sides sooner than the above, but if possible, *wait for unambiguous signs of high estrogen sides* before lowering your E2.
+You may exhibit sides sooner than the above, but *wait for unambiguous signs of high estrogen sides* before lowering your E2.

 As a highly anabolic, cardioprotective and neuroprotective compound, estrogen provides multiple advantages that enhance the effectiveness of your cycle.